Word Embedding A Powerful Tool — How To Use Word2Vec GloVe, FastText

 Word2Vec

-A statistical technique called Word2Vec can be effectively used to learn a standalone word embedding from a text corpus.
-It was created by Tomas Mikolov and colleagues at Google in 2013 in an effort to improve the effectiveness of embedding training using neural networks.
+A statistical technique called Word2Vec can effectively learn a standalone word embedding from a text corpus.
+It was created by Tomas Mikolov and colleagues at Google in 2013 to improve the effectiveness of embedding training using neural networks.
 It has since taken over as the industry norm.
 The work also included investigating how vector math applied to word representations and analysing the learned vectors.

 A typical example used to explain word vectors is the phrase, “the king is to the queen as a man is to a woman.”
 If we take the male gender out of the word “king” and add the female gender, we would arrive at the word “queen.”
 In this way, we can start to reason with words through the relationships that they hold in regard to other words.